JAlcocerT/JAlcocerT/content/blog/selfhost-1125.md

 ## Conclusions

+I got to know the trade free concept: https://trom.tf/

+> They offer some tools, like internet speed check and ask nothing in return.

 If you are having a business, getting contact forms / feedback /qna from clients is essential:

 * https://github.com/OpnForm/OpnForm